RobertRostohar/NXP_Sensor_SDK/README.md

 Projects are using software layers with specified standard interfaces.

-Source code has been taken from existing NXP SDKs, restructured (only some files have been slightly modified) and extended with CMSIS Project Manager YML files.
+Examples have been taken from NXP  ISSDK pack (slightly modified) and extended with CMSIS Project Manager YML files.

 ## Repository top-level structure

 Directory                   | Description
 ----------------------------|-------------------------------------------------
-[boards](./boards)          | Board layers for various evaluation boards [examples](./examples)      | ISSDK examples for various sensors [middleware](./middleware)  | Middleware: FreeMASTER, ISSDK, SDMMC (not used) [shields](./shields)        | Shield layers for various Arduino sensor shields
+[examples](./examples)      | ISSDK examples for various sensors [packs](./packs)            | NXP Packs: ISSDK and various DFPs and BSPs

-Details about the repository contents and how it was derived from NXP SDKs is described in [Contents.md](./Contents.md).
+Details about the packs are described in [packs/README.md](./packs/README.md).

 ## ISSDK Sensor examples